The Best National Parks Books to Inform & Inspire

 I dare you to read this without laughing out loud.
 It’s a favorite book among national park lovers because it is just so funny.

 Artist Amber Share created National Parks posters featuring quotes from those who weren’t as impressed with the parks they visited as some others were.
-In fact, there are people who post 1-star reviews of parks like Glacier, Yellowstone and Acadia.
+In fact, some people post 1-star reviews of parks like Glacier, Yellowstone, and Acadia.

-Mind boggling, I know, but it’s apparently true.
+Mind-boggling, I know, but it’s apparently true.
 And they’re hilarious.
-Take for example, the person who visited Yellowstone then took the time to write online: “Save yourself some money, boil some water at home.”
+Take, for example, the person who visited Yellowstone and then took the time to write online: “Save yourself some money, boil some water at home.”

 This book is perfect for National Park lovers with a good sense of humor.